tituswoo/cs4460-final-project/README.md

 ## Numbeo API key

-To use the key, make a config file called `config.js`, and put this in there:
+To use the key, make a config file called `config.js` inside the `config` folder, and put this in there:

 ```js
 let config = {